-CCC group research falls within three topic areas of atmospheric science: Radar & Satellite Meteorology, Upper Troposphere and Lower Stratosphere (UTLS) studies, and Climate Variability and Change.
+CCC group research falls within three topic areas of atmospheric science: Radar & Satellite Meteorology, Upper Troposphere and Lower Stratosphere (UTLS) studies, and Climatology, Climate Variability and Climate Change.
 Many of the topics that we work on are cross-cutting in that they require and contribute to knowledge in more than one of these areas.
 For example, thunderstorms are capable of reaching the tropopause: the boundary between the lowest layer of the atmosphere and that in which we live (the troposphere) and the layer immediately above (the stratosphere).
 If a storm overshoots the tropopause and extends into the stratosphere, it may lead to transport of air between the two layers (stratosphere-troposphere exchange or STE).
 STE affects the composition of the UTLS, which in turn leads to changes in the radiation budget and climate.
 Studying such problems enables the CCC group to broadly impact the atmospheric sciences.
 Additional details on our research activities and research identity can be found below.

-CCC group research is/has been previously supported by the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and the National Oceanic and Atmospheric Administration (NOAA).
+CCC group research is/has been supported by the National Science Foundation (NSF), the National Aeronautics and Space Administration (NASA), and the National Oceanic and Atmospheric Administration (NOAA).

 Radar & Satellite Meteorology